-Music can undeniably bring wonders to our well-being—from easing depression to soothing our tired body and spirit.
+Music can undeniably bring wonders to our well-being — from easing depression to soothing our tired body and spirit.
 That is why there are various types of music available nowadays, enabling us to choose whatever we want that fits into their moods.
-Because of the seemingly magical effects of music to us, there have been various researches which prove the psychological and the physiological effects of music on the human body.
+Because of the seemingly magical effects of music on us, there have been various researches that prove the psychological and physiological effects of music on the human body.
 Here are the three benefits of music.

 The benefits of listening to music every day

 While we all know that music can relieve our tired souls and ease our sadness, there are other significant benefits that music could bring.
 These include the following:

 Even before, music has been used for healing.
 It has a distinct effect on the different biological processes of a human body such as inhibiting fatigue, normalizing pulse rate, easing hypertension, and others.

 In fact, music has been used in therapy sessions for patients in some hospitals in Europe and in the United States since the 1950s.
 It has been included in the multidisciplinary approaches in the medical world.

 Music has also been used since the early 1900s as a therapy for mental disorders and those who are developmentally disabled, elderlies, and people with multiple disabilities, including those who were into drug and substance abuse.

 Music has also been proven to induce physical relaxation, happiness, and a sense of greater physical and emotional well-being, which could affect the general well-being of music-inclined individuals in a positive way.

 I’d bet you relied on music, too, when the one you love unfortunately did not love you back (Unbreak my heart sings in the background).